kanaka/mal/README.md

 ![stepA_mal architecture](process/stepA_mal.png)

-If you are interesting in creating a mal implementation (or just interested in using mal for something), please drop by the #mal channel on freenode.
+If you are interested in creating a mal implementation (or just interested in using mal for something), please drop by the #mal channel on freenode.
 In addition to the [make-a-lisp process guide](process/guide.md) there is also a [mal/make-a-lisp